When two-year-old Isabella began complaining that her ear hurt, mother Natalie Nuys quickly made an appointment with her paediatrician.

 The wait-and-see approach to ear infections is currently the recommended approach for most children over six months old.
 In the past, doctors usually prescribed antibiotics as soon as an ear infection was diagnosed.
 In some cases, when children had frequent ear infections, they were put on daily doses of antibiotics as a preventive measure.
 But guidelines now urge a less aggressive approach.

-“Not every child needs antibiotics for an ear infection,” says Joan Robinson, a paediatrician at the Stollery Children’s Hospital in Edmonton, and one of the authors of the Canadian Paediatric Society’s statement on managing ear infections (see cps.ca and search “ear infections”).
+Should my kid take antibiotics for an ear infection?“Not every child needs antibiotics for an ear infection,” says Joan Robinson, a paediatrician at the Stollery Children’s Hospital in Edmonton, and one of the authors of the Canadian Paediatric Society’s statement on managing ear infections (see cps.ca and search “ear infections”).
 “The child’s body can usually get rid of the infection, and research suggests that fewer than 10 percent actually need the prescription.”

 Most ear infections resolve in three days with or without antibiotics, Robinson explains.
 The difference?
 With antibiotics, the risk of developing resistant bacteria increases, and the child builds fewer antibodies against repeat infections.